-You have probably played a version of the “broken telephone game” as a child, either at a party, in a classroom, or at home.
+You probably played a version of the “broken telephone game” as a child, either at a party, in a classroom, or at home.

-No matter where you live or what you call it, the broken telephone game is wonderful for engaging your preschoolers and learning while playing.
+The broken telephone game is wonderful for engaging your preschoolers and learning while playing.

 How Do You Play Broken Telephone?